 Hemp is probably the most useful crop we could grow along with other plant foods.I use hemp oil in salad dressing & as a skin lotion.
-Hempnuts (shelled seed) are tasty additions to just about anything.
+Hempnuts (shelled seed) are very healthy and tasty additions to just about anything.

 “If all fossil fuels…as well as the deforestation of trees for paper and agriculture, are banned from use in order to save the planet and reverse the greenhouse effect….then there is only one known renewable natural resource able to provide the overall majority of our paper, textiles and food, meet all the world’s transportation, home and industrial energy needs, reduce pollution, rebuild the soil, and clean the atmosphere all at the same time – Cannabis Hemp!”